rzvdev1/reading-notes/README.md

 # Hello World!

-My name is Julio Ramirez
+My name is Julio Ramirez and I am a Marine veteran

 ## Growth Mindset